 "Phishing" is an illegal attempt to "fish" for your private, sensitive data.
 It works by using false pretences to trick you into revealing personal or financial information such as bank account details, credit card details, and passwords etc.

 One of the most common phishing scams involves sending emails/SMS that fraudulently claims to be from a well-known company (like PayPal).
-These often link to fake (spoof) websites where your information can be collected if you type it.
+These often link to fake (phishing) websites where your information can be collected if you type it

-SMS SPAM (also known as smishing) can be more than just annoying – it may contain suspicious content.
-Many carriers will let you report SPAM by simply forwarding the message to ‘7726’ (which is the keys for ‘SPAM’ on most phones).
-Check with your service provider to find if this service is supported.
+Suspicious SMSSMS SPAM (also known as smishing) can be more than just annoying – it may contain suspicious content.
+Many carriers will let you report SPAM by simply forwarding the message to ‘7726’ (which is the keys for SPAM on most phones).
+Check with your service provider to see if this service is supported.